 In his search for vengeance, he encountered the infiltrating Hunters and made contact with Gon, eventually forming an alliance with him and the rest of the Hunters.

-He betrayed his King (who killed Peggy) and instead sided with the humans and their goal to eliminate Meruem.
-While his siding with the Hunters wasn't a huge loss for the Chimera Ants, it ended up being a huge advantage for Gon's team.
+Ultimately, Meleoron betrayed his King and chose to side with the humans in their goal to eliminate Meruem.
+While his switching of allegiances wasn't a huge loss for the Chimera Ants, it ended up being a huge benefit to Gon's team.

-Squard is the captain of the Maelstrom Spider Pirates who sails under the banner of the Whitebeard Pirates.
-Before his recent crew, he led a group that was defeated and killed by the pirate king, Gol D. Roger.
+Squard is the Captain of the Maelstrom Spider Pirates, who sails under the banner of the Whitebeard Pirates.
+Prior to this, he led a group that was defeated and killed by the Pirate King, Gol D. Roger.

-With Akainu playing a dirty trick, Squard was deceived by the truth that Ace was Roger's son, which made him hate Whitebeard for making him tag along with the son of the pirate he hates the most.
+With Akainu playing a dirty trick on him, Squard was deceived by the truth that Ace was Roger's son, which made him hate Whitebeard for making him tag along with the son of the pirate he hates the most.

-He approached Whitebeard at the Moby Dick in the middle of war, leaving the battlefield behind and stabbing the latter.
+He eventually approached Whitebeard at the Moby Dick in the middle of war, leaving the battlefield behind to stab him.

-Black Zetsu lived for many years—long enough to deceive the Ashura and Indra incarnates and manipulate Uchiha Madara.
+Black Zetsu lived for many years—long enough to deceive the Ashura and Indra incarnates and manipulate Madara Uchiha.

-Madara believed that Black Zetsu was a manifestation of his own will, not knowing that Black Zetsu existed since long ago just after the sealing of Kaguya Otsutsuki.
+Madara believed that Black Zetsu was a manifestation of his own will, not knowing that Black Zetsu had existed since long ago, just after the sealing of Kaguya Otsutsuki.

-Just as Madara cast the Infinite Tsukuyomi, Black Zetsu showed his true colors and attacked Madara from behind, using the abnormal chakra flow to bring Kaguya Otsutsuki back to life.
+Just as Madara casted the Infinite Tsukuyomi, Black Zetsu showed his true colors and attacked Madara from behind, using the abnormal chakra flow to bring Kaguya Otsutsuki back to life.

 Whitebeard persuaded Ace to not go after Blackbeard, but the hard-headed son still boarded a ship to chase the traitor.

-Just as the orphans are planning to escape the Grace Field House, Norman noticed something unusual in his surroundings and plotted a way to verify his doubts.
+While the orphans were planning to escape Grace Field House's nightmarish circumstances, Norman noticed something unusual in his surroundings and plotted a way to verify his doubts.